harshita214/Chrome-Extension/README.md

 ###  How to Start?  📌

-If you have a idea of any Chrome-Extension you want to build just open an appropriate issue regarding this, we will discuss and assign you that issue.
-In case you are confused and have queries, just ping [me](https://www.linkedin.com/in/harshita-sharma-bb7992208/), will help you get along and build!
+If you have an idea of any Chrome-Extension you want to build just open an appropriate issue regarding this, we will discuss and assign you that issue.
+In case you are confused and have queries, just ping [me](https://www.linkedin.com/in/harshita-sharma-bb7992208/), I will help you get along and build!

 <br>